jvfd3/LGBT-Flags/README.md

 - Reddit
   - > my suggestion is regrouping by cathegories: sexual orientations, gender identity, romantic orientations; even an euler-venn diagram would be interesting, considering all the overlappings

+## To-Do's

+- [ ] Split Flags into Categories and subcategories
+- [ ] Add more Flags
+- [ ] Create a Website to display and search the Flags

 ## Some sources

 - [Some SVGs and Years](https://github.com/JoeHart/pride-flag-api)